JorelAli/CommandAPI/docs/src/commandregistration.md

 > **Developer's Note:**
 >
 > Command unregistration, although powerful, is highly unrecommended.
-It
+It is the CommandAPI's most "dangerous" feature as it can cause unexpected sideffects, such as command blocks executing commands you wouldn't expect them to.
+In almost every case, I'd recommend just creating a new command instead of unregistering one to replace it.
+>
+> For instance, instead of unregistering `/gamemode`, you could register a command `/gm` or `/customgamemode`.